 There are many congenital conditions resulting in an anomalous optic disc appearance e.g. disc coloboma, optic disc drusen and tilted discs.
 Pale discs may be a result of previous optic neuritis etc.

 It is appropriate to monitor some anomalous discs (e.g. tilted discs) annually but most cases will need no special attention.

-It would be inappropriate to refer a patient as a glaucoma suspect on disc appearance alone.
+It would be inappropriate to refer a patient as a glaucoma suspect on disc appearance alone without assessment of IOP and visual fields.
 One exception, however, is a splinter haemorrhage at the disc margin which should be referred as a routine case, preferably with an image to prove the existence of the haemorrhage since these have a habit of reabsorbing before they are seen in ophthalmology.

-Optic disc assessment is best performed using dilated slit-lamp Volk assessment, retinal photography, OCT or any combination of the three.
+Optic disc assessment is best performed using dilated slit-lamp Volk , retinal photography, OCT or any combination of the three.

-7.5 If your initial diagnostic results are unequivocal, an immediate referral to the chosen ophthalmology department or local primary eye care enhanced referral scheme should be undertaken, indicating whether the patient should be seen “urgently” “soon” or “in turn”.
+7.6 If your initial diagnostic results are unequivocal, an immediate referral to the chosen ophthalmology department intermediate ophthalmology or local primary eye care enhanced referral scheme should be undertaken, indicating whether the patient should be seen “urgently” “soon” or “in turn”.

-7.6 Initial referrals of patients with a GP associated with Sandwell and West Birmingham CCG for both OHT and COAG should be made to BMEC or Sandwell General Hospital.
-Patients with a GP associated with BSol CCG should be referred to Health Harmonie for initial assessment.
+7.7 Initial referrals of patients with a GP associated with Sandwell and West Birmingham CCG for both OHT and COAG should be made to BMEC or Sandwell General Hospital.
+Patients with a GP associated with BSol CCG should be referred to the Health Harmonie SPA for initial assessment.